The Mind-Body Connection: How Stress Affects Cognitive Function

 To tackle those stress triggers and maintain your mental sharpness, try employing strategies such as regular exercise, practicing mindfulness, and prioritising self-care.

-These not only help you manage daily pressures but also have a positive impact on your cognitive function.
+These stress relief techniques not only help you manage daily pressures but also have a positive impact on your cognitive function.

 By incorporating these practices into your routine, you can better serve others by being more focused, attentive, and emotionally balanced.